This project involves measurement of voltages up to

-This example demonstrates how to measure voltage using an Arduino UNO and a 100:1 voltage divider.
-The code can handle both AC and DC voltage inputs and provides the following outputs:
+This example demonstrates how to measure AC and DC voltages using an Arduino UNO and a 100:1 voltage divider.
+The system supports:

 /*